Everything You Need to Know About Tequila

-The History of TequilaTequila, or rather the practice of making alcohol from the agave plant, dates back to 1000 years B.C., when the Aztecs used the sap of the agave plant (specifically the maguey) to ferment a drink known as pulque.
-So revered was this milky liquid in Aztec culture that they worshipped not one but two pulque-centric gods: Mayahuel, the goddess of the maguey, and her husband Patecatl, the god of pulque itself.
+Tequila, or rather the practice of making alcohol from the blue agave plant, dates back thousands of years, when the Aztecs used the agave sap (specifically the maguey, a cousin of blue agave) to ferment a drink known as pulque.
+So revered was this milky liquid in Aztec culture that they worshiped not one but two pulque-centric gods: Mayahuel, the goddess of the maguey, and her husband Patecatl, the god of pulque itself.

-Even though Sauza and Jose Cuervo were exporting into the U.S., tequila didn’t find a real American audience until Prohibition, when European spirits were unavailable and the domestic offerings were little better than bathtub gin and moonshine.
+Still, tequila didn’t find a real American audience until Prohibition, when European spirits were unavailable and the domestic offerings were little better than bathtub gin and moonshine.
 Thanks to bootleggers bringing bottles over the border and Tijuana’s close proximity and plentiful bars, tequila found a place in American glasses.

 In 1978, the Mexican government declared the term “tequila” their intellectual property, requiring it be made and aged only in certain parts of the country.
 The laws also made it illegal for other countries to produce and sell “tequila” as their own.
 To produce something that could be labeled as tequila, distillers were also compelled to follow the official standards of tequila production, which included using only blue agave hearts.